 Exploring these websites may be of interest to you:

-If you feel that your child is having problems at school due to Social, Emotional and Mental Health difficulties please contact Mrs N Conquest (Inclusion Manager and Mental Health Champion) or Miss P Whitworth (Learning Mentor & Well-Being Support)
+If you feel that your child is having problems at school due to Social, Emotional and Mental Health difficulties please contact Mrs N Conquest (Deputy Headteacher and Senior Mental Health Lead) or Miss P Whitworth (Learning Mentor & Well-Being Support).